dk14/wolfram-mega/docs/dsl.md

 ### Mutually Assured Destruction (MAD)

 Alice and Bob - can be each other's mafia themselves.
-MAD-contract ("mutually asssured destruction") can simply reward them back their "secure future" deposits as a reward for fulfilling commitment to a mutual agreement.
+MAD-contract can simply reward them back their "secure future" deposits as a reward for fulfilling commitment to a mutual agreement.

 ```ts
 if (observation("siglock_alice && siglock_bob && timelock $date", ["yes"], ["no"], {date: "next month"}) {